wp-plugins/editorial-calendar/readme.txt

 = 0.5 =
 * Added localization support for strings and dates in the calendar
 * The calendar is no longer showing posts that you have put in your trash
-* Fixed a problem that caused posts to never show up when working with WordPress in non-English languages.
+* Fixed a problem that caused posts to never show up when working with WordPress in Croatian and other Eastern European languages.

 = 0.4 =
 * We are now doing a better job arranging our tooltips and setting GMT dates correctly.